BradleyA/git-TEST-commit-automation/hooks/README.md

 1) Quick setup with default test cases for any Git repository (in seconds)
 2) Quick uninstall on any Git repository (in seconds)
 3) Quick check of test case depth for a file (option -f) and all files for any Git repository (option -a)
-4) Quick setup of default SA- test cases for a file
+4) Quick setup of default SA- test cases for a file (git-TEST-cases.sh --filename sample.sh --add)
-5) Quick upgrade of default test cases with test case code fixes
+5) Quick upgrade of default test cases with test case code fixes (setup-git-TEST-cases.sh)
 6) Quick reduction of untracked TEST case files (option -c)

 #### Future Objectives